 Library Operations include the staff that provide service directly to the public within the branches and the staff who carry out the day-to-day functions of the library system.
 This includes location staff, Library Human Resources, Facilities, and Library Administration.
-This program includes the expenses associated with building maintenance, professional development, supplies, storage, and the leases for the temporary locations at Northgate Mall.
+This program includes the expenses associated with building maintenance, professional development, supplies, and storage.